yongwanlim/yongwanlim.github.io/_pages/01_about.md

 layout: about
 permalink: /
 title: <strong>Yongwan </strong>Lim
-description: <a href="">Ph.D.
-Student</a>, University of Southern California
+description: <a href="">Research Scientist</a>, University of Southern California

 profile:
   align: right
   image: prof_pic.jpg
   address: >

-news: true
+news: false
 social: true
 ---

-I am an electrical and computer engineering Ph.D. student in the [Magnetic Resonance Engineerining Lab (MREL)](https://mrel.usc.edu/) and [Signal Analysis and Interpretation Lab (SAIL)](https://sail.usc.edu/) at the [University of Southern California (USC)](https://www.usc.edu/).
-I am co-advised by [Dr. Krishna S. Nayak](http://sipi.usc.edu/~knayak/) and [Dr. Shrikanth Narayanan](https://sail.usc.edu/people/shri.html).
+I am a research scientist in Electrical and Computer Engineering in the Viterbi School of Engineering Department at the [University of Southern California (USC)](https://www.usc.edu/) where I also serve as MR Physicst at [Dynamic Imaging Science Center (DISC)](https://disc.usc.edu).

-My research interests are broadly in magnetic resonance imaging (MRI), signal and image processing, machine learning, and deep learning.
-Specifically, my current research focuses on improving real-time MRI technique for speech production research, and includes image deblurring and low-latency image reconstruction using machine learning approaches.
+I received my Ph.D. in Electrical and Computer Engineering from USC in December 2020.
+Since starting my Ph.D. study, I have worked closely with [Dr. Krishna S. Nayak](http://sipi.usc.edu/~knayak/) (co-advisor),  [Dr. Shrikanth Narayanan](https://sail.usc.edu/people/shri.html) (co-advisor), and [Dr. Dani Byrd](https://sites.google.com/view/danibyrd-home) in the [Magnetic Resonance Engineerining Lab (MREL)](https://mrel.usc.edu/), [Signal Analysis and Interpretation Lab (SAIL)](https://sail.usc.edu/), and [Speech Production and Articulation kNowledge (SPAN)](https://span.usc.edu/) group at USC.

-Prior to USC, I worked at [KIST MRL](https://mrlab.imrc.kist.re.kr/) as a Researcher.
-I earned Master and Bachelor degrees in Electrical Engineering from the [Korea Advanced Institution of Science and Technology (KAIST)](http://www.kaist.edu/html/en/index.html) in 2014, and the [Sogang University](http://wwwe.sogang.ac.kr) in 2012, respectively.
+My research interests are broadly in the development of novel computational imaging and post-processing techniques based on signal processing, mathematical optimization, and machine and deep learning.
+A majority of my current research effort is dedicated to optimizing and developing new MRI methods for USC's 0.55T MRI.
+My past research experience was focused on pulse sequence design, data sampling and reconstruction, and artifact mitigation for real-time magnetic resonance imaging for human speech production.

 <br/>
 <br/>